codebuddies/codebuddies/contributing.md

 3. To minimize large messes of merge conflicts, you can `git merge master` occasionally if you're working inside a branch that you intend to merge back into `master`.
 Make sure you're in this branch when you type `git merge master`.

-4. Type `meteor npm run meteor:dev` to run this app.
+4. Type `meteor --settings settings-development.json` (or alternatively, `meteor npm run meteor:dev`) to run this app.
 Your terminal will tell you to open up a new browser window at [http://localhost:3000](http://localhost:3000).

 5. Remember to leave a comment on the issue if you decide to start working on an issue, so that others know.